 As adults, of course we can cope – no big deal.
 But for a child, it can feel like a big deal when they’re beloved parent turns away.
 We have to imagine that we are like gods to them.

 What I suggested to this dad in another similar situation was to say something like, ‘Oh, was it a shock when I turned away to talk to your sister?’

 When we express understanding in this way, the situation can change entirely because your child feels seen – instead of feeling disapproved of, as they might have previously.

 They feel understood, which is a totally different feeling and helps them soften and relax, taking the heat out of the situation.

 #2 – Create Safety

-If there’s been an incident in the park or at a gathering, just go straight home.
-And I’m not talking about minor things, but supposing, as can happen, that your child throws a stone at another child, or perhaps pushes someone off a piece of equipment, I would just quietly and kindly – without drama, making a point or threats – just go home.
+If you’re at the park and your child throws a stone at another child, or perhaps pushes someone off a piece of equipment, I would just quietly and kindly – without drama, making a point or threats – just go home.

-If situations like this are happening repeatedly, perhaps in a certain context or place, maybe don’t go there for a while.
-Because actions really do speak louder than words and you don’t need to make a big point of it.
+If situations like this are happening repeatedly, don’t go there for a while.
+Because actions really do speak louder than words.

-The main thing about creating safety in this way is that it’s not punitive.
-That’s really important, in fact, that there isn’t even a hint of punishment around this.
-It is all about creating safety.
+The main thing about setting limits is that it’s important not do it in a punitive way.
+There shouldn’t be even a hint of punishment.
+It’s all about creating safety.

-Your child will get a really strong message that you care without feeling disapproved of.
+With this approach, your child will get a really strong message that you care, without feeling disapproved of.